Banjo-Kazooie (video game): Critical reception

 Banjo-Kazooie garnered critical acclaim upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, it garnered a weighted average of 92, based on 19 entries.
-Computer and Video Games (CVG) and GamePro provided prefect scores (it was one of CVGs "high five!" recommendations, which was for games scored five hands out of five), while ratings of reviews from sources like Electronic Gaming Monthly (EGM), GameSpot, and IGN were extremely close.
+Computer and Video Games (CVG) and GamePro provided perfect scores (it was one of CVGs "high five!" recommendations, which was for games scored five hands out of five), while ratings of reviews from sources like Electronic Gaming Monthly (EGM), GameSpot, and IGN were extremely close.
 It was also the "Game of the Month" for Hyper.
 Contemporaneous reviews constantly called Banjo-Kazooie the best platform and action-adventure game at the time, surpassing Super Mario 64, and the best game on the Nintendo 64, a console that was generally "weak" with adventure and platform games according to Chris Harding of Adrenaline Vault.

-Mechanics

-Banjo-Kazooie was complimented for the utilization of simultaneous control of two characters with different abilities.
-Adrenaline Vault and EGM called it a genius design choice, the former publication reasoning that it made the gameplay "stylistic" and rewarded players for creative manoeuvring.
-IGN was entertained by the interactions between the two characters, and highlighted the suitability of the objectives to their abilities and the balance of segments that require one of them, calling it "addictive".
-N64 Magazine enjoyed that the level design not only suited the combination of both characters' abilities, but also required them.